parinp/LLM-product-description/README.md

 ## License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.